 - Move your loved one to a different facility immediately.
 Your lawyer can recommend a reputable home if need be.
 He can speak with their social worker and arrange for a transfer.

 - Document your loved one’s injuries.
 Make sure you take pictures of any bruises or obvious injuries.

 - Get documentation from the emergency room physicians of any injuries or illnesses.

 - Let the nursing home administrator know that you’re aware of the abuse and that your loved one will not be returning to his facility.

 Once you take these steps, you will need to file a personal injury suit against the nursing home.
 For this, you really need one of the Birmingham nursing home abuse lawyers at HWNN.

 Contact a Birmingham Nursing Home Abuse Lawyer Today

-If you suspect that your mom or dad is the victim of nursing home abuse, call and speak with a nursing home abuse lawyer in Birmingham today.
+If you suspect that your mom or dad is the victim of nursing home abuse, call and speak with a personal injury lawyer in Birmingham today.
 Every day your loved one stays in that nursing home is another day they’re at risk of being abused.